danny1215/Note-Taker/README.md

 ### Technologies Used

+- express
+- heroku
 - Node.js
 - fs module
 - shortid
 - path module
-- express
-- heroku

 ## LINK TO THE REPOSITORY

 - The link is [note-Taker](https://github.com/danny1215/Note-Taker)

-## LINK TO THE Deployed application
+## LINK TO THE Deployed application on Heroku

 - Link to the url [Heroku-url](https://cryptic-retreat-22640.herokuapp.com/)